-Pramila Jayapal represents Washington’s 7th District in the United States House of Representatives.
-She is the first South Asian American woman elected to the U.S. House of Representatives and one of only 14 naturalized citizens currently serving in the United States Congress.
+Pramila Jayapal is the chair of the Congressional Progressive Caucus and the US representative for Washington’s Seventh Congressional District.
+She is the first South Asian American woman elected to the US House of Representatives and one of only 14 naturalized citizens currently serving in the United States Congress.

 The executive director of the Bangladesh Center for Worker Solidarity talks to Pramila Jayapal about how American consumers can pressure US corporations to protect workers abroad.

 Two-thirds of immigrants to America are women and children.
 But current immigration policy and past reform proposals are, as the author calls it, "sexclusionary."